bitheater/dummy-image/README.md

 $result = $generator->generate(__DIR__ . '/image.png');
 ```

-Local image generation is good when you don't have access to remote data (maybe you want to create fixtures without connection).
+Local image generation is good when you don't have access to the external service (or maybe you need to create fixtures without internet connection).
 Local generation needs GD, IMAGICK or GMAGICK installed on your server.

 A minimum working version (for remote image generation):